Welcome to our official guide to Kempton Park Racecourse.

 Other UK and Irish Racecourses to Visit

-Our team as of August 2020 have reviewed these racecourses that are also worth a vist:
+Our team as of May 2022 have reviewed these racecourses that are also worth a visit:

 - Bangor on Dee Racecourse